-Students registered in a regular program at Université Laval are automatically enroled in a supplemental dental insurance plan separate from the basic plan provided by Alliance pour la santé étudiante au Québec (ASÉQ).
+Students registered in a regular program at Université Laval (which means, not exchange students) are automatically enroled in a supplemental dental insurance plan separate from the basic plan provided by Alliance pour la santé étudiante au Québec (ASÉQ).
+It is possible to apply for a withdrawl.
 Students with a RAMQ can also request to enrol for student health insurance.

-Undergraduate students:

-Bureau Assurances CADEUL Pavillon Maurice-Pollack, Room 2256
+Undergraduate students: Bureau Assurances CADEUL Pavillon Maurice-Pollack, Room 2256

-Graduate students:

-Maison Marie-Sirois
+Graduate students: Maison Marie-Sirois